 Grab the ad-free, printable PDF pattern.
 Download and print at home, or view on your computer, tablet, or smartphone.

-photo collage of crochet pumpkin pattern displayed on tablet and smartphone
+crochet pumpkin pattern displayed on a tablet and on an iPhone

 Skill Level